GDani31/raycaster/README.md

-# raytracer
+# raycaster
-A basic and simple raytracer in cpp.
+A basic and simple raycaster in cpp.

 Made with the immediate2d library for a simple and faster workflow.